Setup-Tooling/Setup-Tool-for-Fedora/.leaders/LEADERS_GUIDANCE.md

 * "THE LEADER" is leading THE COUNCIL
 * BurningPho3nix is "THE LEADER" until another leader is elected
 * As soon as there is a functional council an election for THE LEADER will be done
+* If any member of THE COUNCIL (including THE LEADER) violates [the Code of Conduct](https://github.com/Setup-Tooling/Setup-Tool-for-Fedora/blob/stable/CODE_OF_CONDUCT.md) or any of there limitations given hereafter, they immediately get kicked out of the council and lose all their rights

 ## YEARLY TASKS
 * THE COUNCIL elects "THE LEADER" every year